-Tackling match-fixing and other crimes in sport requires national and international cooperation between sport, public authorities, betting regulators, the gambling industry and law enforcement.
+Tackling these issues requires national and international cooperation between sport, public authorities, betting regulators, the gambling industry and law enforcement.
 We help bring all these stakeholders together to counter crimes in sport.

-Match-Fixing Task Force
+INTERPOL Match-Fixing Task Force

 Building capacity for police and sport